-Where the complaint has been raised against the Headteacher, the Executive Headteacher, in conjunction with the Chair of the Local Governing Body, will deal with the complaint and take the role of Headteacher as outlined below.
-Where the complaint has been raised against the Executive Headteacher, the Chair of Directors will deal with the complaint and take the role of Headteacher as outlined below.
+Where the complaint has been raised against the Headteacher, the Chair of Governors will deal with the complaint and take the role of Headteacher as outlined below.

 Where such advice is requested a meeting will be granted as soon as possible and normally within five working days of the request being made.
 This timescale can be varied by agreement between the parties.
 In the meeting the Headteacher should: